U.S. marks second victory over British in War of 1812

 The war had been unpopular among many citizens, particularly in New England, and talk of secession surfaced at the Hartford Convention in December 1814.
 But as word spread that Major General Andrew Jackson's troops and militiamen had prevailed in a land battle along the Mississippi River, celebrations erupted along the Atlantic Seaboard, said Jason Wiese, assistant research director at the Historic New Orleans Collection.

-"The victory had a galvanising effect on the whole country," Wiese said.
+"The victory had a galvanizing effect on the whole country," Wiese said.
 "The aftermath of the War of 1812 is when you first begin to see a cohesive sense of national identity."

 The war's final battle also changed the nation's view of New Orleans, having seen the city as "exotic" and separate because of its European and African cultural roots, said Tulane University professor Lawrence Powell, author of the new book "The Accidental City: Improvising New Orleans."